Matematikoi/query-generator/docs/endpoints/filter.md

     `count_star` values and samples up to a specified number of queries from each bin.

-Additionally to filtering this filter will group the queries by their join signature.
-Meaning that queries that have the exact same join structure will be under the same folder.
-The name of the folder will be the integer representation of the bitmap that identifies the join signature.
 # Attributes

 - filter_null (bool): Whether to filter out null values from the results.